Serial killer: Power/control

 The main objective for this type of serial killer is to gain and exert power over their victim.
 Such killers are sometimes abused as children, leaving them with feelings of powerlessness and inadequacy as adults.
 Many power- or control-motivated killers sexually abuse their victims, but they differ from hedonistic killers in that rape is not motivated by lust (as it would be with a lust murder) but as simply another form of dominating the victim.
 Ted Bundy is an example of a power/control-oriented serial killer.
 He traveled around the United States seeking women to control.

 Media influences

 Many serial killers claim that a violent culture influenced them to commit murders.
 During his final interview, Ted Bundy stated that hardcore pornography was responsible for his actions.
 Others idolise figures for their deeds or perceived vigilante justice, such as Peter Kürten, who idolized Jack the Ripper, or John Wayne Gacy and Ed Kemper, who both idolized the actor John Wayne.

 Killers who have a strong desire for fame or to be renowned for their actions desire media attention as a way of validating and spreading their crimes; fear is also a component here, as some serial killers enjoy causing fear.
 An example is Dennis Rader, who sought attention from the press during his murder spree.
+David Berkowitz ("Son of Sam") mailed taunting letters to police and New York Daily News columnist Jimmy Breslin, mocking authorities and hinting at future crimes.
+Such public taunts have been discussed in broader criminological analyses of serial offenders who exhibit desires for admiration, recognition, and validation.